Limiting global warming by transforming society

 Measures against climate change

 As of June 2020, 189 of 197 signatory parties (196 nations and the EU) had ratified the Paris Agreement.
-The USA – second-largest emitter of CO2 in the world after China – has decided to withdraw from the agreement and will officially cease to participate in it on 4 November 2020.
+On 4 November 2020, the USA – second-largest emitter of CO2 in the world after China – have officially withdrawn from the agreement.
+However, under the new President-elect Joe Biden, they have announced to return to the Paris Agreement.

 The agreement involves each state declaring what it intends to do to protect the climate.
 These nationally determined contributions (NDCs) comprise a broad range of highly specific measures.
 Nepal, for instance, intends to fight deforestation, while Chile has pledged to expand the use of solar and wind power.
 Whether or not the voluntary commitment approach of the Paris Agreement will take hold and eventually prove effective remains to be seen.